ravendb/ravendb-operator/README.md

    - Install the operator using the official chart published on ArtifactHub.
 2. **make deploy (development / local testing)**
    - Deploys the operator using the raw manifests under `config/`
-3. **OLM bundle installation**  - TBD
+3. **OLM bundle installation**
    - For clusters running Operator Lifecycle Manager (OLM); installs the operator via its bundle.

 ### 1. Install via Helm (recommended)